DrupalizeMe/drupal_user_guide/auto_screenshots/README.txt

 This module does not do anything directly.
-All it contains is tests that can be used to generate screen capture images and (eventually, maybe?) a database dump and files directory so you can clone the demo site.
+All it contains is tests that can be used to generate screen capture images, as well as database dumps and files directories so you can clone the demo site as it would be at the end of each chapter of the User Guide.

 A list of images that could not be automated, and therefore need to be generated manually, can be found in the source/en/images/README.txt file (under the main